Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Home > Our services > Graham Anderson House

-The people we support are actively involved in reviewing their progress against agreed outcomes, and we promote the involvement of families in the rehabilitation process.
-Home leave is encouraged wherever possible.
+The people we support are actively involved in reviewing their progress.
+We promote the involvement of families as part of the rehabilitation process, and home leave is encouraged wherever possible.

-In addition to the main centre, there is a transitional living flat and a four-bedroom step-down bungalow where people can strengthen their skills before moving onto a more independent environment.
+In addition to the main centre, there is a transitional living flat and our four-bedroom, step-down Heather Bungalow where people can strengthen their skills before moving on to a more independent environment.

-Access to the wider community forms an important part of rehabilitation.
+Access to the wider community forms an important part of our rehabilitation programme.
 Located just two miles from Glasgow’s vibrant city centre with its wealth of cultural and leisure activities, Graham Anderson House is ideally placed for social integration and offers opportunities for education, training, and work placements.

-Please read our latest outcomes report about the positive outcomes we achieve for people with brain injury.
+Read our impact report and learn about the positive outcomes we achieve for people with brain injury.

 People with brain injuries have unique needs.
 Our network of hospitals, assessment and rehab centres, and community support services are designed to make the most positive impact possible.